-Then, In particular any subset of $\Sha_\delta(Y)$ with bounded degree over $\Q$ is finite. \end{theorem}
+Then, In particular, any subset of $\Sha_\delta(Y)$ with bounded degree over $\Q$ is finite. \end{theorem}

-\begin{rmk} The quantity $\sigma(Y)$ is called the size of $Y$.
-G-functions have finite size. \footnote{For this fact and the definition of the notion of ``size" of a power series see \cite{andre1989g} Chapter I. } \end{rmk}
+\begin{remark} The quantity $\sigma(Y)$ is called the size of $Y$.
+G-functions have finite size. \footnote{For this fact and the definition of the notion of ``size'' of a power series see \cite{andre1989g} Chapter I. } \end{remark}